Research makes this car pure Gold

 I do not believe the 428 CJ, Supercharger or fuel injection parts left the Shelby plant.

 This car is being restored to it's former glory.
-Chuck has a good head start,
+Shelly has a good head start,

 because many hard to find items are still on the car.
 The engineering department likely returned the car to production

 specs before the car was sold.
-Chuck is considering a 428 CJ
+Shelly chose a 428 CJ

 with a supercharger to power the convertible.
 That combined with the original, factory, aluminum GT500 intake, might make this the